- Uptime: 99.99%

 If you decide to host your web page over at DrеаmHost, its speed will be guaranteed.
 Without any optimization

 I am running constant checks on my DreamHost WordPress site and the results are consistently impressive.
-Among all providers I have reviewed so far, DreamHost is regularly the fastest to respond and to load fully.
+Among all providers I have reviewed so far, DreamHost is regularly in the top 3 of the fastest to respond and to load fully.
 I check its performance with three different tools and my basic WordPress site clocks in stellar results on all of them.

 What is more, when put under load the DreamHost server handles the barrage of incoming requests with remarkable ease.
 Back in August, I sent 50 virtual users who generated 288 concurrent connections and the average response time was 0.249 seconds!